endymion1818/deliciousreverie/src/pages/post/wordpress-themeing-with-backbone-js.md

-+++
+---
+categories:
+- development
-date = "2016-01-06T15:21:21+01:00"
+date: "2016-01-06T15:21:21+01:00"
-draft = false
-title = "Wordpress theming with Backbone.js"
-description = "You'll notice that there's not a huge amount of posts about JavaScript on my site.
+description: You'll notice that there's not a huge amount of posts about JavaScript on my site.
 That's not an accident, I'm really only beginning to gain my feet with the language.
 Despite this I took the plunge and decided to build a Wordpress theme that uses Backbone.js to render the posts in a list.
-Here's a bit about the project." categories = [
+Here's a bit about the project.
-  "development"
-]
-tags = [
-    "PHP" ,
-    "Wordpress",
-    "javascript"
-]
-+++
+draft: false
+tags:
+- PHP
+- Wordpress
+- javascript
+title: Wordpress theming with Backbone.js
+---

 **You'll notice that there's not a huge amount of posts about JavaScript on my site.
 That's not an accident, I'm really only beginning to gain my feet with the language.
 Despite this I took the plunge and decided to build a Wordpress theme that uses Backbone.js to render the posts in a list.
 Here's a bit about the project.**